Websoft9/doc.websoft9.com/README.md

 ### DevOps

-You can only add PR to **dev branch**, don't accept any PR for main branch
+- You can only add PR to **dev branch**, don't accept any PR for main branch
+- Automatic actions
+  - broken links check
+  - grammar and spell check
+  - npm run test
+  - build and deploy
+  - i18n have the same directory and files
+  - create head files and

 ### i18n